nickjoven/phase-1-mock-cc-ramen-rater/index.md

 ```
 ...neither of which will do what you want, but you hopefully, at this point, *know* what you want.
 And knowing = battle * 1/2.

 You are time limited during the challenge.
 If you are practicing, and you are unfamiliar with something, dive deep into the documentation, tutorials, and Stack Overflow posts.
-But when time is limited, and it seems like you can work on either of two things, start with the one you know better.
-This is a test-taking strategy.
-If you can keep a cool head, and think it's logically better to start with something you know less about, that's fine, too.
+But when time is limited, and you have a choice to work on multiple things, conside starting with the ones you know better.

+Below is example code for the completion of the first deliberable in the README.
 I am writing too many comments in order to demonstrate my thought process.
-Your goal is ONLY to be like me in that this code hits the first deliverable.
-You do NOT need to write out every process as though you are awesome and gracisouly doing so for your wonderful peers.
+Your goal is ONLY to be like me in that this code hits the first deliverable--you do NOT need to write out every process as though you are awesome and gracisouly doing so for your wonderful peers.

 ```javascript
 // GLOBAL STUFF GOES HERE